 Duty of Care

 The concept of ‘duty of care’ exists in lots of things beyond careful driving.
 It can also apply to the homeowner who allows his vicious dog to run free, or the merchant who negligently fails to clean up a spill on the floor before a customer slips and falls.
 In automobile accidents, we have extra help in the form of a police report which establishes precisely who was primarily at fault and, if there are others who owed a duty of care, to what extent they were responsible.
+A simple example is the duty to stop at a red traffic light.

 In some states, if you are even partially at fault, you can be barred from collecting.
 We are fortunate because, in Georgia, the law recognizes that sometimes in an accident more than just one person can be negligent and partially responsible for damages.
 For example, maybe you were speeding when the plaintiff ran the stop sign and t-boned you.
-The good news about this is, in our State, we have a comparative negligence law.
+The good news about this is, in our State, Georgia, has adopted comparative negligence law.
 As long as you were less than 50 percent at-fault, you can still pursue your claim.
 You may recover for your damages, but your degree of “blame,” expressed as a percentage, will be subtracted from your ultimate settlement.

 Breach of Duty